Music therapist: job description

 Many music therapists work as private practitioners.

 Music therapy is a small profession and there is strong competition for jobs.
 Most opportunities that come up are part time or temporary contracts.
-Vacancies are advertised in national newspapers, vacancy lists produced by local authorities and professional associations such as the British Association for Music Therapy.
-They are also advertised by publications such as the Times Educational Supplement, Community Care and Health and Social Services Journal.
+Vacancies are advertised in newspapers and publications such as the Times Educational Supplement and Community Care, and on the NHS jobs website.
+The British Association for Music Therapy also lists vacancies on its website.

-The Association of Professional Music Therapists lists recognised courses on their website.
 Relevant experience prior to postgraduate study is normally essential.
+This may not be related to music, but is likely to involve professional experience of a role involving caring for vulnerable people.
 Music therapy may not be a first career choice, and many people enter the profession later in life.

 - Excellent interpersonal skills